No Certificate for Alignment: Two Independent Impossibilities and the Pareto Frontier of Achievable Safety Guarantees: Introduction

 \section{Introduction}

-There is a question that sits beneath much of the current work on AI alignment, rarely asked directly: could we, even in principle, know that an AI system is aligned?
-Not whether a given system behaves appropriately on the evaluations we have constructed, or whether it satisfies the objectives we have chosen to optimize.
-Whether there exists any procedure---in principle, under any formalism---that can certify alignment.
+Could we, even in principle, know that an AI system is aligned?
+The question is not whether a system has performed well on evaluations we have constructed, or optimised objectives we have chosen.
+It is whether any procedure---under any formalism---can certify alignment with the force of a mathematical guarantee.

 The distinction is between measurement and proof.
-Between what was observed and what must hold.

-For simple algorithms, this distinction is familiar.
-A sorting procedure is not accepted because it has successfully sorted many lists, but because one can demonstrate that for every admissible input the resulting list is ordered.
-The correctness of the procedure follows necessarily from its construction.
-It establishes, by logical necessity, that every execution satisfies the specification.
-That is what a certificate means: not evidence, but necessity.
-The question is whether such necessity is attainable for alignment.
+A sorting algorithm is accepted not because it has sorted many lists correctly, but because one can prove that for every admissible input the resulting list is ordered---the correctness follows necessarily.
+Formal verification of safety-critical software operates in this regime.
+The question is whether alignment can.

-In mathematics and formal verification, correctness is established by proof against an explicit specification.
-In engineering and safety-critical systems, where formal proof is unavailable, the standard method is measurement against a defined target with accepted tolerance.
-One specifies $A^*$, the desired property or output region.
-One computes error as deviation from that target: $|f(x) - A^*|$.
-One accepts the system if this error falls within a threshold $\varepsilon$ that is itself formally justified.
-Medical devices are cleared on this basis.
-Aircraft control systems are certified on this basis.
-Safety-critical engineering proceeds on this basis throughout.
-The method requires three things: a formally defined target, a computable error measure, and a threshold grounded in the consequences of failure.
-The question for alignment is whether this procedure is available.